 Roast the sprouts

-Boiling or steaming brussels sprouts can be difficult to perfect.
-Luckily, roasting them is an easy method of cooking brussels sprouts to perfection.
+Boiling or steaming Brussels sprouts can be difficult to perfect.
+Luckily, roasting them is an easy method of cooking Brussels sprouts to perfection.
 The heat from roasting gives the veggies a lovely caramelized exterior and amplifies their naturally sweet flavors.
-The outside of the brussels sprouts get nice and crispy as well, so the brussels sprouts are an all-around delight to eat.
+The outside of the Brussels sprouts gets nice and crispy as well, so the Brussels sprouts are an all-around delight to eat.

 Sauté the Brussels sprouts

-Similar to roasting, sautéing brussels sprouts is a wonderful method to make brussels sprouts taste good.
+Similar to roasting, sautéing Brussels sprouts are a wonderful method to make Brussels sprouts taste good.
 Sautéing helps to caramelize the vegetable and bring out its sweet flavors easier.

 - Heat a skillet on medium-high heat, and add a tablespoon of oil.